-The selected Offeror will report to a Technical Assistance Manager within the Market Linkage team.
-The Technical Assistance Manager will review contract deliverables and invoices and give direction to the selected Offeror in the performance of their work.
-Additional contractual oversight and final approval of deliverables will be provided by the Market Linkage Team Leader.
+The selected Offeror will report to the Technical Assistance Manager (TAMA) Market Systems Development (MSD) North, within the Market Linkage team of USAID LinkSME.
+The TAMA will review contract deliverables and invoices and give direction to the selected Offeror in the performance of their work.
+Additional contractual oversight and final approval of deliverables will be provided by the Market Linkage Team Lead.